Subscribe to receive notifications of new posts:

 One of the last major challenges has been securing the SNI (Server Name Identifier), which remains exposed in plaintext during the TLS handshake.
 This is where Encrypted Client Hello (ECH) comes in, and today, we are proud to announce that we're closing that gap.

 While encrypting the SNI is a primary motivation for ECH, its benefits extend further.
-ECH encrypts the entire TLS handshake, ensuring user privacy and enabling TLS to evolve without exposing sensitive connection data.
+ECH encrypts the entire Client Hello, ensuring user privacy and enabling TLS to evolve without exposing sensitive connection data.
 By securing the full handshake, ECH allows for flexible, future-proof encryption designs that safeguard privacy as the Internet continues to grow.

 How ECH works

-1. Outer ClientHello: This part remains unencrypted and contains general information such as the list of ciphers and the TLS version.
-It includes a placeholder SNI, which is a common name used across Cloudflare’s network.
-For instance, all ECH-enabled websites on Cloudflare share the SNI cloudflare-ech.com.
+• ClientHelloOuter: This part remains unencrypted and contains innocuous values for sensitive TLS extensions.
+It sets the SNI to Cloudflare’s public name, currently set to cloudflare-ech.com.
 Cloudflare manages this domain and possesses the necessary certificates to handle TLS negotiations for it.

-2. Inner ClientHello: This part is encrypted and includes the actual server name the client wants to visit.
-Encryption ensures that this sensitive data can only be decrypted by Cloudflare.
+• ClientHelloInner: This part is encrypted with a public key and includes the actual server name the client wants to visit, along with other sensitive TLS extensions.
+The encryption scheme ensures that this sensitive data can only be decrypted by the client-facing server, which in our case is Cloudflare.

 The design of ECH effectively addresses many challenges in securely deploying handshake encryption, thanks to the collaborative efforts within the IETF community.
 The key to ECH’s success is its integration with other IETF standards, including the new HTTPS DNS resource record, which enables HTTPS endpoints to advertise different TLS capabilities and simplifies key distribution.
 By using Encrypted DNS methods, browsers and clients can anonymously query these HTTPS records.
 These records contain the ECH parameters needed to initiate a secure connection.